Credit cards can be a great tool to help you and your finances – if you know how to use them properly.

 Do: Know your side benefits

 It seems every credit card nowadays has plenty of side benefits, from fraud protection, rewards points and even trip insurance.
 Make sure you do your research before getting a new credit card and choose one that has benefits that will be best for you.
 If you already have a card, make sure you know what all your benefits are, or you may be missing out on deals and even rewards!
+Read more about the benefits of shopping with a credit card.

 Don’t: make only the minimum payment